zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.torch.compile.md

 - <b>`onnx_model`</b> (onnx.ModelProto):  the model to quantize
 - <b>`torch_inputset`</b> (Dataset):  the inputset, can contain either torch  tensors or numpy.ndarray, only datasets with a single input are supported for now.
-- <b>`import_qat`</b> (bool):  Flag to signal that the network being imported contains quantizers in  in its computation graph and that Concrete ML should not requantize it.
+- <b>`import_qat`</b> (bool):  Flag to signal that the network being imported contains quantizers in  in its computation graph and that Concrete ML should not re-quantize it.
 - <b>`configuration`</b> (Configuration):  Configuration object to use  during compilation
 - <b>`compilation_artifacts`</b> (DebugArtifacts):  Artifacts object to fill  during compilation
 - <b>`show_mlir`</b> (bool):  if set, the MLIR produced by the converter and which is going  to be sent to the compiler backend is shown on the screen, e.g., for debugging or demo